Living Sweet Moments

 Overnight Oatmeal In A Jar Recipe (A No Cook Breakfast)

-It’s creamy, sweet and packed with flavor and texture.
-Unlike that gummy oats they sell at the supermarket.
+It’s creamy, sweet, and packed with flavor and texture.
+Unlike the gummy oats, they sell at the supermarket.

 This is the perfect thing to dig your spoon in.
-Forget about breakfast, this also works as an afternoon pick me up.
+Forget about breakfast, this also works as an afternoon pick-me-up.
 Add your favorite toppings and you’re good to go.
-Personally, I recommend the blueberries.
+I recommend the blueberries.
 They compliment the oatmeal flavor so well.
 Also, the almonds provide the crunch and toasty part.

 overnight oatmeal in a jar recipe - easy, simple and takes literally seconds to prepare.
 It tastes even better than regular oatmeal.